Table of Contents

 Anatomical Composition of the Heart

 Before going into the depths of physiology, we should first recapitulate the structure of the heart.
 The heart is a muscular hollow organ that is situated in the mediastinum in the chest.
-It has two chambers (ventricles) and two atria (sg. atrium).
-Of the four valves, two separate the aorta and the pulmonary artery from the left and right ventricle respectively.
+It has 2 chambers (ventricles) and 2 atria (sg. atrium).
+Of the 4 valves, 2 separate the aorta and the pulmonary artery from the left and right ventricle respectively.
 The ‘right’ heart supplies the lungs with blood, while the ‘left’ heart supplies the rest of the body.

 Blood Supply of the Heart